influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/query_language/continuous_queries.md

 ---
 title: Continuous Queries
+aliases:
+  - /docs/v0.9/concepts/continuous_queries.html
 menu:
   influxdb_010:
     weight: 40
     parent: query_language
 ---

 When writing large amounts of data to InfluxDB, you may often want to downsample the raw data, that is, use `GROUP BY time()` with an InfluxQL [function](/influxdb/v0.10/query_language/functions/) to change the high frequency data into lower frequency data.
 Repeatedly running the same queries by hand can be tedious.
 InfluxDB's continuous queries (CQ) simplify the downsampling process; CQs run automatically and write the query results to another measurement.

 * [CQ definition](/influxdb/v0.10/query_language/continuous_queries/#cq-definition)
 * [InfluxQL for creating a CQ](/influxdb/v0.10/query_language/continuous_queries/#influxql-for-creating-a-cq)